 The one major drawback of the relaxation is that the various natural transformations of sheaves (changing the blowdown, twisting by a line bundle on a blowup) will almost always act in the wrong way from the difference equation perspective.
 (E.g., twisting has the effect of conjugating the matrix $A$ by a suitable rational matrix, and this needs to be replaced by a suitable $q$-deformed conjugation.)
 Since the relaxation lives on a {\em Poisson} rational surface, it is natural to conjecture that the original problem should correspond to sheaves on a {\em noncommutative} rational surface.
-This is bolstered by recent work \cite{OkounkovRains} showing that one can obtain the elliptic Painlev\'e equation as a Hitchin-type system on a noncommutative $\P^2$.
-In a future paper, we will show how to use elliptic difference operators to construct a suitable family of noncommutative rational surfaces; this will require some additional facts about commutative rational surfaces which we establish here.
+This is bolstered by recent work \cite{P2Painleve} showing that one can obtain the elliptic Painlev\'e equation as a Hitchin-type system on a noncommutative $\P^2$.
+In a future paper \cite{noncomm1}, we will show how to use elliptic difference operators to construct a suitable family of noncommutative rational surfaces, and extend this to general ruled surfaces in \cite{noncomm2}; this will require some additional facts about commutative rational surfaces which we establish here.
 In particular, our noncommutative rational surfaces will be constructed via certain flat families of difference operators, and it is already a nontrivial fact, established below, that the corresponding spaces are flat in the commutative setting.
-Related to this, we also consider some general questions about the moduli space (stack) of anticanonical rational surfaces.